PGamerX-Legacy/Privacy/blacksheep.md

 10. HOW CAN YOU CONTACT US ABOUT THIS NOTICE?

-If you have questions or comments about this notice, you may email us at peipr@peiphy.xyz or by post to:
+If you have questions or comments about this notice, you may email us at bots@pgamerx.com or by post to:

 PGamerX Legacy